 He’s in luck!
 His occupational therapist notes in his file that treatment is medically necessary.
 The reason being, to help him function with daily activities.

 He struggles with simple tasks during his day-to-day, like going to and from the bathroom or changing his clothes.

 Tom’s physical therapist notes that further treatment is also vital to his condition and overall health.
 Tom needs to re-learn how to walk, write, use his hands, and more.

 Lastly, his Speech pathologist was sure to include any notes about Toms’ current state.
 Including, due to traumatic brain injury – he’s relearning how to swallow and eat.
 Meaning, treatment is crucial for him.

 Coverage for therapy services will continue as he recovers.
 On the other hand, if not enough documentation is available, denial is likely.

 In that case, continuing services and treatments become an out-of-pocket expense unless you file an appeal.

 Medicare Advantage Plan Physical Therapy Benefits

-Specific benefits for therapy may be different under Medicare Advantage (MA) plans.
-All MA policies must offer the same basic level of coverage as Original Medicare.
+Specific benefits for therapy may be different under Medicare Advantage plans.
+All Advantage policies must offer the same basic level of coverage as Medicare.

 Moreover, Advantage plans provide coverage through private insurance companies that work with Medicare.
 Therefore, additional benefits like routine hearing, vision and dental, and prescription drug coverage are part of the entire plan.

-Nevertheless, patients with MA coverage should contact their plans directly to ask about physical therapy benefits.
+Nevertheless, patients with Medicare Advantage coverage should contact their plans directly to ask about physical therapy benefits.
 Services that a policy doesn’t offer coverage for may lead to out-of-pocket costs, that can get expensive.